seans3/k8s-ai/vllm-gpu/README.md

         # Forward a local port (e.g., 8080) to the service port (e.g., 8081)
         kubectl port-forward service/vllm-service 8080:8081 # Adjust service name, local port, and service port as needed
         ```
-        Now, requests to `localhost:8080` on your machine will be forwarded to port `8000` on the `vllm-gemma-service` inside GKE.
+        Now, requests to `localhost:8080` on your machine will be forwarded to port `8081` on the `vllm-service` inside GKE.
 4.  **Interact with the Model:**
     * **Using `curl` (via port-forward):** Send HTTP POST requests to `localhost` on the port you forwarded.
         ```bash